kubernetes-csi/docs/book/src/snapshot-restore-feature.md

 ### Kubernetes Cluster Setup

-Since volume snapshot is an alpha feature in Kubernetes v1.12 to v1.16, you need to enable a new alpha feature gate called `VolumeSnapshotDataSource` in the Kubernetes master.
+Since volume snapshot is an alpha feature in Kubernetes v1.12 to v1.16, you need to enable a new alpha feature gate called `VolumeSnapshotDataSource` in the Kubernetes control plane.

 ```
 --feature-gates=VolumeSnapshotDataSource=true